-The efficient and effective control of a biological spill requires that all workers in community clinics and doctors' offices are trained in and have practiced the established spill response techniques.
+The efficient and effective control of a biological spill requires that all homecare providers are trained in and have practiced the established spill response techniques.
 The materials and supplies that are necessary for spill clean-up and decontamination must be readily available to ensure timely spill response.
 Written spill response procedures should outline spill response actions and roles.
 The actual procedure used will vary with the size of the spill and the location of spill (including materials, equipment or environmental surfaces affected).
 All spill responses should be documented as incidents.